Support for up to 24 Language Sound Effects

-The digital sound scheme in the SATR laser tag system has always integral to the gaming experience.
+The digital sound scheme in the SATR laser tag system has always been integral to the gaming experience.

 SATR2.2 now offers Battlefield Operators a meta-language option, a sound scheme similar to a retro arcade.

-Sound effects instead of the spoken word are better for players who don’t understand language that the Battlefield Operator has set as standard on his or her gaming guns.
+Sound effects instead of the spoken word are better for players who don’t understand the language that the Battlefield Operator has set as standard on his or her gaming guns.

 The new sonic elements are quickly interpreted across many cultures.
 This is perfect for running events where there are many gamers with different language backgrounds, such as entertaining tourists at a resort or entertaining student groups from overseas.